-The Computer Services operations manager maintains the inventory of supplies necessary for central data processing system operation.
+The Information Technology Services operations manager maintains the inventory of supplies necessary for central data processing system operation.
 The acquisition of microcomputer supplies is the responsibility of the owning department.

-Forms that are not currently on inventory must be acquired by the requesting department; however, the acquisition of new forms to be printed by mainframe-connected printers must be coordinated through the Associate Vice President for ITS or the Assistant Director for Computer Operations.
+Forms that are currently not on inventory must be acquired by the requesting department.
+However, the acquisition of new forms to be printed by mainframe-connected printers must be coordinated through the Associate Vice President of Information Technology Services or the Assistant Director for Operations.